wur-bioinformatics/introduction-to-bioinformatics/week3.md

 For the same data, the tree is given as _additive_ tree (top) and as an _ultrametric_ tree (bottom left) with branch lengths corresponding to time.
 On the right, flipped, the same tree as _cladogram_, with branch lengths only indicating the structure of the tree (see text).
 :::
-%#% Figure tree_types is self created image? - Instead of refering to (see text) refer to a specific section? - Figure contains concepts that are not explained in the accompanying text or figure description (connector, early/late-branching).
-The connector concept comes back much later in the document just above figure 47 - This figure contains more information than the accompanying text, as the text describes the components of a phylogenetic tree and not the different types of trees.
-Perhaps it would be more clear to first show a figure of just one type of tree that visualizes the concepts described in the text?
+%#% Figure tree_types is self created image? - Instead of refering to (see text) refer to a specific section.
+Unclear what it refers to specifcally. - Figure contains concepts that are not explained in the accompanying text or figure description (connector, early/late-branching).
+The connector concept comes back much later in the document just above Figure hcgob - The text describes the components of a phylogenetic tree and not the different types of trees.
+Perhaps it would be more clear to first show a figure of just one type of tree that visualizes the concepts described in the text, followed by the different types of trees in section [Cladogram, additive and ultrametric]?
 Whereas the horizontal lines represent the actual branches, the vertical lines do not have a meaning and are just there to connect the branches and clades; they will get longer when more terminals are included but do not have a relation with the data (i.e., the multiple sequence alignment or MSA).
 Branches are connected via _nodes_, that can be internal or external, with _internal nodes_ representing _hypothetical ancestors_ (also known as HTUs), that are not observed or sequenced but inferred or reconstructed.
 As outlined above, _external nodes_ are the actual _individuals_ observed; they are never connected directly to each other, only through internal nodes.
 These individuals can represent genes, species or higher taxa, but they are never categories (or averages), as characters and states are indivisible observations scored on individuals (see below).
-Branches and nodes collectively build the _tree topology_, i.e. the structure of the tree.
+Branches and nodes collectively build the _tree topology_, i.e., the structure of the tree.
-%#% This paragraph repeats information that was given before, section could benefit from merging this paragraph with the previous one above the figure.
+%#% This paragraph repeats information that was given before (HTUs, MSA), section could benefit from merging this paragraph with the previous one above the figure.
 One of the most important aspects of a phylogenetic tree is whether it is rooted, meaning whether we can distinguish which nodes are old and which are more recent, and also what clades are present.
 Rooting is done by selecting an _outgroup_, which is a reference taxon outside the group of interest (this is described in more detail in section [Rooting & clades](rootingandclades)).
-It is important to realise that most phylogenetic reconstruction methods actually produce unrooted trees, which are then rooted using an outgroup.
+It is important to realise that most phylogenetic reconstruction methods actually produce unrooted trees, which are then rooted using an outgroup to visualize in what direction evolution proceeded and which clades can be identified.
-%#% Maybe stress that unrooted trees are rooted using an outgroup because of the aformentioned reasons (distinguish between old and recent nodes and clades).

 ### Related, diverged

 :::{figure} images/Week3/MRCA-mammals.png